javitausia/geocean-nz-ss/README.md

 ## Additional support:

-Data used in the project and a detailed explanation of the acquisition can be requested from jtausiahoyal@gmail.com or tausiaj@unican.es !!
+Data used in the project and a detailed explanation of the acquisition can be requested from jtausiahoyal@gmail.com or tausiaj@unican.es (preferred) !!

 ## Authors

 * Sebastien Delaux (https://github.com/delauxs)
 * Javier Tausía Hoyal